 - Employees subject to the provisions of the State Personnel Act should follow the grievance procedure outlined in PIM 35, “Grievance and Appeal Procedures for Employees Subject to the State Personnel Act.”

-- Non-faculty employees exempt from the provisions of the State Personnel Act should follow the grievance procedure outlined in PIM 36, “Procedures of the EPA Non-Faculty Grievance Committee.”
+- Non-faculty employees exempt from the provisions of the State Personnel Act should follow the grievance procedure outlined in PIM 36, “Procedures of the EHRA Non-Faculty Grievance Committee.”

 - Faculty members should follow the Procedures for Resolving Faculty Grievances Arising from Section 607(3) of The Code of The University of North Carolina.